 Meal planning doesn’t need to be complicated.
 In fact, it can be as simple as writing a few things down on a piece of paper your kids scribbled on earlier in the week.

 Oh, and before you go…

-Don’t forget to grab your copy of my awesome FREE E-Cookbook.
+Don’t forget to grab your copy of my 5-minute sauces & salad dressings FREE E-Cookbook.